drachtio/drachtio-server/README.md

 sudo make install
 ```

-> Note: All third-party dependencies can be found under $(srcdir)/deps.
-These include boost, the [sofia sip stack](https://github.com/davehorton/sofia-sip) and [redisclient](https://github.com/davehorton/redisclient).  sofia and redisclient are included as git submodules in this project.
+> Note: The build requires libcurl, which can be installed on debian as `sudo apt install libcurl4-openssl-dev`.
+All other third-party dependencies can be found under $(srcdir)/deps.
+These include boost and the [sofia sip stack](https://github.com/davehorton/sofia-sip).  sofia is included as git submodules in this project.

 ## Platform support and dependencies